Answers to all the Frequently Asked Questions

-When you arrive, please sound your horn to attract the attention of staff or ring 02 6636 6176 – the number for the Manager (Tim).
-Tim will show you your accommodation; explain important rules around use of the kitchen and the expectations we have about how the property should be treated.
-When you leave, Tim will make an inspection of the property with the retreat organiser to ensure that it is left in the same condition as you found it.
-We are a charity that provides these facilities at low cost and therefore ask for your assistance in looking after a property that has taken many years of hard work to establish.
+When you arrive, please sound your horn to attract the attention of staff or ring the Manager on 02 6636 6176 on the phone in the Fahr House lounge room.
+Staff will show you your accommodation; explain important rules around use of the kitchen and the expectations we have about how the property should be treated.
+When you leave, our Manager will inspect the property with the retreat organiser to ensure that it is left in the same condition as you found it.

 Who do I see for help during my stay?

-Our Manager, Tim, will meet the retreat organiser or “single point of contact” on arrival and give a quick orientation of the facilities, including the kitchen and rules relating to rubbish disposal.
-Communication works best on site if there is a single person from your group, usually the retreat organiser, who can liaise with Tim if any concerns arise.
-It is therefore important for the organiser to be the first person to arrive at Sine Cera so Tim can brief them and so that when guests arrive, the retreat organiser can explain which rooms they have been allocated.
-During your stay, the retreat organiser can contact Tim via a telephone in Fahr House.
-Please follow Tim’s guidance while on site so both guests and the facilities are kept safe.
+Our on-site staff will meet the retreat organiser or “single point of contact” on arrival and give a quick orientation of the facilities, including the kitchen and rules relating to rubbish disposal.
+Communication works best on site if there is a single person from your group, usually the retreat organiser, who can liaise with Sine Cera staff if any issues arise.
+It is therefore important for the retreat organiser to be the first person to arrive at Sine Cera so our staff can brief them and so that when guests arrive, the retreat organiser can explain which rooms they have been allocated.
+During your stay, the retreat organiser can contact our on-site Manager via a telephone in Fahr House.
+Please follow his guidance while on site so both guests and facilities are kept safe.
 It is our general approach to leave guests to enjoy the site undisturbed by staff.

 Can I move furniture?

 Please discuss this with our Manager.
 Obviously, there are some limits to this.
 Moving furniture also creates the risk of damage to furniture, floors and walls.
 Any furniture that is moved must be replaced in its original position before departure.

 Yes.
 Please get in touch to talk about your needs.
 Linen is charged out at $20 per person per week.